GATE 2026 Marking Scheme Explained - Negative Marking & Total Marks

 GATE 2026 Exam Pattern

-Candidates must understand the GATE exam pattern and GATE 2026 syllabus before starting the GATE exam preparation.
+Candidates must understand the GATE exam pattern and the GATE 2026 syllabus before starting the GATE exam preparation.
 Check the latest exam pattern as well.

 GATE Exam Pattern